LUTZ BUSINESS INSIGHTS

 Summary: CMS 2018 IPPS Proposed Rule

-KIRK DELPERDANG,HEALTHCARE MANAGER
+KIRK DELPERDANG,HEALTHCARE DIRECTOR

 In a bit of good news, this proposed rule is set to increase payments to acute care hospitals next year.
 Likewise, there are no significant detrimental rules for CAHs.
 The rule was published in the Federal Register April 28, and comments will be accepted through June 13.